pinyin/measure/README.md

 ## Known issues

-If the wrapped component removes root DOM node after rendering, this HOC will stop working.
+If the wrapped component removes root DOM node after mounting, this HOC will stop working.

 ## License